 Labradorite has very beautiful unearthly color, which is often a spectrum of iridescent light play, a refraction of light caused by its internal plate-like structure.
 For this reason, the most beautiful labradorite varieties are separately called spectrolite.
 This iridescent-like ability is also shared by other types of feldspar, like sunstone, and moonstone.
 Otherwise, the normal coloring of labradorite is a plain gray or dull, pale green color.

 Named after the region of Labrador, in Canada, from where it was first discovered, labradorite has since been found in other places like Norway, Sweden, and Russia, but high gemstone-grade labradorite is quite hard to come by.
-The most beautiful labradorite pieces are just perfect for jewelry, and can be cut as cabochons to display their magical iridescence.
+The most beautiful labradorite pieces are just perfect for jewelry, such as pendants and bracelets, and can be cut as cabochons to display their magical iridescence.

 Labradorite is a stone for cleansing and maintaining the etheric body (aura) in good condition.
 It symbolizes both moon and sun, assisting with transition from one phase of life to another, and helping with the recognition thereof.
 It helps to provide clarity to the subconscious mind, and helps one to implement the inner messages to the real world.